-One of the main examples (and motivation) for the development of unstable theories, especially simple theories, was that of pseudo algebraically closed fields (PAC fields), and especially those that have a small Galois group - i.e. those with finitely many extensions of any given degree d, usually called bounded fields.
-This class of fields was introduced by Ax in [Ax68] to describe the theory of finite fields.
+One of the main examples (and motivations) for the development of unstable theories, especially simple theories, was that of pseudo algebraically closed fields (PAC fields), especially those that have a small Galois group - those with finitely many extensions of any given degree d, usually called bounded fields.
+This class of fields was introduced in [Ax 1968] to describe the theory of finite fields.
 A PAC field is a field K such that any geometrically integral variety over K admits a K-rational point; in other words, they are existentially closed (in the language of rings) in any regular extension.

-This notion has proven to be very fruitful, whether from the arithmetic point of view (see for example [FJ08]) and the model-theoretic point of view where it continues to be the source of many examples of moderate structures, see for example [Cha02].
-It was eventually reinterpreted as a special case of a wide range of local-global principles for the existence of rational points with the emergence of the pseudo real closed fields (PRC) of Prestel [Pre81] (the existence of smooth points in any real closure implies the existence of rational points) and pseudo p-adically closed fields (PpC) [Gro87; HJ88] (the analogous notion for p-adic valuations) and, eventually, the pseudo classically closed fields of Pop [Pop03] or the regularly T-closed fields of Schmid [Sch00].
+This notion has proven to be very fruitful, whether from the arithmetic point of view (see, for example, [Fried and Jarden 2008]) or the model theoretic point of view, where it continues to be the source of many examples of moderate structures (see, for example, [Chatzidakis 2002]).
+It was eventually reinterpreted as a special case of a wide range of local-global principles for the existence of rational points with the emergence of the pseudo real closed fields (PRC) of [Prestel 1981] (the existence of smooth points in any real closure implies the existence of rational points) and

-The first author was partially supported by Proyecto Semilla 821-C0-464, Vicerrectoría de Investigación, UCR.

-The second author was partially supported by GeoMod AAPG2019 (ANR-DFG), Geometric and Combinatorial Configurations in Model Theory.
+Montenegro was partially supported by Proyecto Semilla 821-C0-464, Vicerrectoría de Investigación, UCR.
+Rideau-Kikuchi was partially supported by GeoMod AAPG2019 (ANR-DFG), Geometric and Combinatorial Configurations in Model Theory.